 5 Tips on How to Improve Game IQ in Soccer Right Now

-As someone with 15+ years of playing experience across club, high school, college, and top amateur leagues, organizer of adult recreational leagues, and a private soccer trainer, I’ve seen countless players with incredible technique struggle simply because they couldn’t read or understand the game, while other players with less fitness and average skills dominate through better soccer intelligence.
+As someone with 15+ years of playing experience across club, high school, college, and top amateur leagues, organizer of adult recreational leagues, and a private soccer trainer, I’ve seen a lot of players with incredible technical skills struggle simply because they couldn’t read or understand the game, while other players with less fitness and technical skills make bigger impacts because of how they read the flow of the game.

 What is Soccer Intelligence?